best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 ### Reproducible Analytical Pipelines (RAP)

 Reproducible Analytical Pipelines (RAP) are analyses that are carried out following good software engineering practices that are described by this guidance.
-They focus on the use of open-source analytical tools and a variety of techniques to deliver reproducible, auditable and assured data analyses.
+They focus on the use of open-source analytical tools and a variety of techniques to deliver reproducible, auditable, and assured data analyses.
 RAP is more generally a culture of wanting to improve the quality of our analysis, by improving the quality assurance of our analysis code.